 We need your help!
 Our greatest need right now is for front desk “greeters.”
 Interact with the public, introduce them to our gem in Baltimore’s Historic Druid Hill Park, and staff the gift shop.
-We also need more tour guides – tour guide classes are forming now.
 Thank you for your interest in volunteering with the Howard Peters Rawlings Conservatory & Botanic Gardens!
 Volunteers are vital to fulfilling our mission of fostering an appreciation and understanding of plants from around the world and the vital role they play in all of our lives.

 There are many different ways that you can help the Conservatory.
-Our greatest need is for greeters and tour guides.
+Our greatest need is for greeters and hands-on plant care.
 Please apply today to be one of our treasured volunteers.

 There are many different ways you can help the Conservatory.
 You can work directly with the plants, interact with the public, or assist with business and administrative matters.
 If you have special skills or areas of expertise, please don’t be shy about letting us know; we most likely can find a way to put those talents to work!
 Below are some of the ways that you can get involved.